Sex (book): Legacy

-30th anniversary Art Basel exhibition
+30th anniversary Art Basel exhibition and Christie's auction

 From November 29 to December 4, 2022, Madonna partnered with Yves Saint Laurent for an art pop-up exhibition titled Sex by Madonna, at Art Basel in Miami Beach.
 Curated by Madonna and Anthony Vaccarello, large format prints from the book were shown in a temporarily constructed art gallery on the beach.
 800 copies of the Sex book were re-issued, with a handful personally signed by Madonna.
-The price ranged from $1500-3000 and the signed copies were held up for auction, to raise proceeds for Raising Malawi.
+The price ranged from $1500–3000 and the signed copies were held up for auction, to raise proceeds for Raising Malawi.
 Various celebrities attended the event.

+On May 10, 2023, Christie's announced a collaborative auction on October 6, 2023, with Madonna and Steven Meisel titled Madonna x Meisel – the SEX photographs.
+The auction will feature over 40 photographs that will go on sale, with proceeds going to Madonna's charity Raising Malawi.
+Darius Himes, Christie's Deputy Chairman describes the photos as sitting "at a moment in art history of the late 20th century that both summarizes a moment, playful and prescient, and hints at the future of public stardom driven by image-conscious figures.
+These images are nothing short of brilliant".